On the depth overhead incurred when running quantum algorithms on near-term quantum computers with limited qubit

-where $\Delta S_{V_2}$ is the entropy added by relabelling the qubit at $V_2$, and the term `$-\log_2 r$' is included as there are $r$ vertices adjacent to $V_1$ and thus $r$ possibilities for $V_2$. (\ref{eq401}) is an inequality because an uniform distribution is implicitly assumed over all possible vertices $V_2$.
-The \textit{same} interaction can also be viewed from the perspective of a qubit, $Q_2$ at $V_2$, as summarised in Table~\ref{tab2}.
+where the term `$-\log_2 r$' is included as there are $r$ vertices adjacent to $V_1$ and thus $r$ possibilities for $V_2$ (as previously noted), and this is therefore an inequality as a uniform distribution over the possibilities for $V_2$ is assumed, but may not necessarily be the case.
+The \textit{same} ($i$th) interaction can also be viewed from the perspective of a qubit, $Q_2$ at $V_2$, as summarised in Table~\ref{tab2}.
 Following the same rationale: